mzivic7/endcord/README.md

 Connecting to [Spacebar](https://github.com/spacebarchat) or any other discord-like instance can be configured in `config.ini`.
 Set `custom_host = ` to preferred host domain, like `old.server.spacebar.chat`.
 Set to `None` to use default host (`discord.com`).
 Then endcord will try to connect to that host instead discord.
 Token is different on different hosts!
 Only connecting to spacebar instances is known to work, but endcord may crash at any time.
 Further, each host may have different spam filters, so **use at your own risk** still applies.

+### Termux
+Endcord does work under termux, but some keybindings dont (`Ctrl/Alt+Space`).
+It is recommended to rebind them in endcord config or use endcord in desktop environment (like `openbox`) in a terminal emulator with xterm256-colors (like `alacritty`) and with Termux:X11 app.
+Endcord cant be built in termux, so to run it: first install python >= 3.12 and `uv`, then clone this repo, cd to folder and run from source: `uv run main.py` (it will take some time to download and build numpy).
+To enable android notifications simply run `pkg install termux-api` and install Termux:API app.
+Vibration is disabled by default, to enable it: run endcord at least once, then in Termux:Api notification settings enable vibration for endcord ntifications.
+Notifications will work as ling as endcord is running, so it might be necessary for termux to "Acquire wakelock".

 ### Extensions warning
 Extensions are enabled by default, and can be toggled in settings.
 But extension can modify almost everything in endcord, and can access your tokens. **Use extensions at your own risk!**